devtron-labs/devtron/docs/setup/install/installation-configuration.md

 In case, if you do not configure the Blob Storage, then:

 - You will not be able to access the build and deployment logs after an hour.
-- Build time for cache takes longer.
+- Build time for commit hash takes longer as cache is not available.
 - Artifact reports cannot be generated in pre/post build and deployment stages.

-You can configure Blob Storage with one of the following Blob Storage providers:
+You can configure Blob Storage with one of the following Blob Storage providers given below:

 **Note**: You can also use the respective following command to switch to another Blob Storage provider.
+As an example, If you are using MinIO Storage and want to switch to Azure Blob Storage, use the command provided on the Azure Blob Storage tab to switch.
 {% tabs %}